mjhea0/testcafe-example/blog.md

 ✓ Find "testcafe-example" repo on GitHub
 ```

-Once finished, review the steps again.
+Make sense?
+No?
+Continue to run the test and review the above steps until it does.
 Make sure you understand what's happening before moving on.

-Let's add some tests to our app...

 ## Tests

+Let's test each of our app's CRUD functions...

+### GET ALL Jobs

 ## CI